nais/doc/security/auth/idporten.md

 propagated through each service/web API when accessing services in NAV, the process of which involves using the [OAuth 2.0 Token Exchange] protocol.
 See the [TokenX Documentation] for details.

+See the [NAV Security Guide] for NAV-specific usage.

 Refer to the [ID-porten Integration guide] for further details.

 ### Getting Started